Charles Sackville, 6th Earl of Dorset: Career

 He was a generous patron of men of letters.
 When John Dryden was dismissed from the laureateship, he made him an equivalent pension from his own purse.
 Matthew Prior, in dedicating his Poems on Several Occasions (1709) to Dorset's son, affirms that his opinion was consulted by Edmund Waller; that the Duke of Buckingham deferred the publication of his Rehearsal until he was assured that Dorset would not rehearse upon him again; and that Samuel Butler and William Wycherley both owed their first recognition to him.
 Prior's praise of Dorset is no doubt extravagant, but when his youthful follies were over he appears to have developed sterling qualities, and although the poems he has left are very few, none of them are devoid of merit.
 Dryden's Essay on Satire and the dedication of the Essay of Dramatick Poesie are addressed to him.
 Walpole (Catalogue of Noble Authors, iv.) says that he had as much wit as his first master, or his contemporaries Buckingham and Rochester, without the royal want of feeling, the duke's want of principles or the earl's want of thought; and Congreve reported of him when he was dying that he slabbered more wit than other people had in their best health.

+Merry Gang

+Sackville was part of the Merry Gang (as Andrew Marvell described them).
+The Merry Gang flourished for about 15 years after 1665 and included John Wilmot, 2nd Earl of Rochester Henry Jermyn; John Sheffield, Earl of Mulgrave; Henry Killigrew; Sir Charles Sedley; the playwrights William Wycherley and George Etherege; and George Villiers, 2nd Duke of Buckingham.
+The Merry Gang were advocates of libertinism.
+Members of the gang asserted the right to behave as they pleased and their antics were intended to draw the attention and amusement of the king.
+Rochester claimed his aim was to halt "the strange decay of manly parts since the days of dear Harry the Second (r.
+1154–1189)".
+The gang engaged in acts that were violent, outraged public decency and often included violence against women.